AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 -->

-## Changing the Dynamic Media URL for Dynamic Media assets
+## Change the Dynamic Media URL for Dynamic Media assets

 Videos processed into Dynamic Media can be used by way of out-of-the-box viewers and also by directly accessing the manifest URLs and playing them through your own custom viewers.
 The following is the API for fetching manifest URLs for a video.